First Time User? Enroll now.

 Overview of Childhood Hodgkin Lymphoma

 Childhood Hodgkin lymphoma is one of the few pediatric malignancies that shares aspects of its biology and natural history with an adult cancer.
-When treatment approaches for children were modeled after those used for adults, substantial morbidities resulted from the unacceptably high radiation doses.
-Thus, new strategies utilizing chemotherapy and lower-dose radiation were developed.
+When treatment approaches for children were modeled after those used for adults, substantial morbidities resulted from unacceptably high radiation doses.
+Thus, new strategies using chemotherapy and lower-dose radiation were developed.

-Approximately 90% to 95% of children with Hodgkin lymphoma can be cured, prompting increased attention to devising therapy that lessens long-term morbidity for these patients.
+Approximately 90% to 95% of children with Hodgkin lymphoma can be cured, prompting increased attention to therapy that lessens long-term morbidity for these patients.
 Contemporary treatment programs use a risk-based and response-adapted approach in which patients receive multiagent chemotherapy with or without low-dose involved-field or involved-site radiation therapy.
 Prognostic factors used in determining chemotherapy intensity include stage, presence or absence of B symptoms (fever, weight loss, and night sweats), bulky disease, extranodal involvement, and/or erythrocyte sedimentation rate.

-Hodgkin lymphoma comprises 6% of childhood cancers.
+Hodgkin lymphoma accounts for 6% of childhood cancers.
 In the United States, the incidence of Hodgkin lymphoma is age related and is highest among adolescents aged 15 to 19 years (29 cases per 1 million per year); children aged 10 to 14 years, 5 to 9 years, and 0 to 4 years have approximately threefold, eightfold, and 30-fold lower rates, respectively, than do adolescents.
 In developing countries, there is a similar incidence rate in young adults but a much higher incidence rate in childhood.

 Hodgkin lymphoma has the following unique epidemiological features: